Algorithmic Randomness and Probabilistic Laws: Randomness constraints

 In order to characterize a $\star$-law, one needs a test of randomness for $\omega$-sequences.
 A random sequence of tosses with an unbiased coin should exhibit an even relative frequency of heads and tails in the limit.
 But this, of course, is not sufficient.
 The limiting relative frequency of an alternating sequence of heads and tails will be $1/2$ for heads and tails, but this sequence is clearly not random.

-There are three further conditions that one should want an unbiased random sequence to satisfy: a random sequence should be generic, patternless, and not allow for the success of a fair betting strategy.\footnote{See Li and Paul Vit\'anyi (2008) and Dasgupta (2011) for introductions to algorithmic complexity and randomness.
-See also Barrett and Huttegger (2021) for a discussion of these notions and how they relate to each other.
+There are three further conditions that one should want an unbiased random sequence to satisfy: a random sequence should be \x{patternless, typical given the limiting relative frequencies}, and not allow for the success of a fair betting strategy.\footnote{See Li and Vit\'anyi (2019) and Dasgupta (2011) for introductions to algorithmic complexity and randomness.
+See Barrett and Huttegger (2021) for a discussion of these notions and how they relate to each other.
 The present section follows part of that discussion.
-See Eagle (2021) for an introduction to some of the philosophical issues involving randomness.} These three conditions are closely related.
-The core idea is that an $\omega$-sequence should count as random only if it exhibits no finitely specifiable regularity that characterizes the sequence and might consequently be used to make predictions better than chance.
+See Eagle (2021) for an introduction to some of the philosophical issues involving randomness, and Hajek (2023) for an introduction to the closely related topic, interpretations of probability.} These conditions are closely related.
+The core idea is that an $\omega$-sequence should count as random only if it exhibits no effectively specifiable regularity that characterizes the sequence and might consequently be used to make predictions better than chance.

 Algorithmic tests are helpful in characterizing what it might mean for an infinite sequence to be patternless.
 As a first try, one might take an $\omega$-sequence to be patternless, and hence random, if and only if there is no finite-length algorithm that produces the sequence.\footnote{One might think of an algorithm as a program in a Turing-computable language and the length of the algorithm as the length of the program.
 Different languages will differ in the length they assign to an abstract algorithm by no more than the length of a program that translates between the two languages.} If there is such an algorithm for an $\omega$-sequence of coin-tosses, then the algorithm expresses a regularity, something that one might even think of as a deterministic law, that characterizes the sequence.
 But that an $\omega$-sequence cannot be represented by a finite algorithm is again not sufficient for it to be random in the sense we are interested in here.